Septic shock: Pathophysiology

 The pathophysiology of septic shock is not entirely understood, but it is known that a key role in the development of severe sepsis is played by an immune and coagulation response to an infection.
 Both pro-inflammatory and anti-inflammatory responses play a role in septic shock.
 Septic shock involves a widespread inflammatory response that produces a hypermetabolic effect.
-This is manifested by increased cellular respiration, protein catabolism, and metabolic acidosis with a compensatory respiratory alkalosis.
+This is manifested by increased cellular respiration, protein catabolism, and metabolic acidosis with a compensatory respiratory response.

-Most cases of septic shock are caused by gram-positive bacteria, followed by endotoxin-producing gram-negative bacteria, although fungal infections are an increasingly prevalent cause of septic shock.
+Both gram positive and gram negative bacteria are the most common causes of septic shock.
 Toxins produced by pathogens cause an immune response; in gram-negative bacteria these are endotoxins, which are bacterial membrane lipopolysaccharides (LPS).

+Cytokines released in a large-scale inflammatory response result in massive vasodilation, increased capillary permeability, decreased systemic vascular resistance, and low blood pressure.
+Finally, in an attempt to offset decreased blood pressure, myocardial dysfunction occurs with both systolic (decreased ability of the heart to squeeze) and diastolic (decreased ability of the heart to stretch to accommodate appropriate blood volume) dysfunction.

 Gram-positive

 In gram-positive bacteria, these are exotoxins or enterotoxins, which may vary depending on the species of bacteria.
 These are divided into three types.
 Type I, cell surface-active toxins, disrupt cells without entering, and include superantigens and heat-stable enterotoxins.
 Type II, membrane-damaging toxins, destroy cell membranes to enter and include hemolysins and phospholipases.
-Type III, intracellular toxins or A/B toxins interfere with internal cell function and include shiga toxin, cholera toxin, and anthrax lethal toxin. (note that Shigella and Vibrio cholerae are Gram negative organisms).
+Type III, intracellular toxins or A/B toxins interfere with internal cell function and include toxins secreted by streptococcus pyogenes or staphylococcus aureus.